zalenix/portaldocs/portal-sdk/generated/portalfx-extensions-status-codes.md

 ERROR: The extension failed to load after the predefined timeout, which is currently 40 seconds.

-SOLUTION: Scan the errors to see if there are any other relevant error messages during the time frame of the failure.
+SOLUTION: Scan the events table or the errors to see if there are any other relevant error messages during the time frame of the failure.
+Also, analyze the error messages to try to deduce whether the problem is on the extension side or the shell.
+If the issue is with the extension, look at CPU utilization of the cloud service instances.
+High CPU utilization might explain why clients are timing out when requesting resources from the server. |

 * * *

 <a name="status-codes-and-error-messages-too-many-bootgets"></a>
 ### Too Many BootGets

-ERROR: The extension tried to send the bootGet message to request for Fx scripts multiple times.
+ERROR: The extension tried to send the bootGet message to request for Portal scripts multiple times.
 The error should specify the number of times it refreshed before the extension was disabled.

 SOLUTION:  Scan the errors to see if there are any other relevant error messages during the time frame of the failure.